 The latest edition of One the Road, the journal of the Anabaptist Association of Australia and New Zealand, includes a helpful piece by Michael Buttrey titled ‘12 ways to prematurely write off Yoder: Some common misconceptions about Yoder’s ‘Neo-Anabaptist’ vision’.
-Buttrey, who blogs at Beyond the Secular Canopy, identifies the twelve ‘misconceptions’ as:
+Buttrey identifies the twelve ‘misconceptions’ as:

 1. Yoder believes Constantine corrupted the church.